The World Baseball Classic returns in 2023

 The Tokyo Dome, which was a group venue in each of the previous four World Baseball Classics (2006, 2009, 2013 and 2017), will be a group venue again for first-round (Group B) and quarterfinal matches in 2023.
 Group B, made up of Japan, Korea, China, Australia and a winner of the 2022 qualifying stage, will play from March 9-13.
 The quarterfinals on March 15 and 16 will be played by the top two teams from Group B along with the two teams from Group A, based in Taiwan, who have advanced.

 Chase Field will host the World Baseball Classic again in 2023 after hosting the first round in 2006 and 2013.
-Group C games, to be played March 11-15, will include the reigning Classic champion Baseball World Cup, United States, and Canada, Mexico, Colombia and a winner of the qualifying stage.
+Group C games, to be played March 11-15, will include the reigning Classic champion World Baseball, United States, and Canada, Mexico, Colombia and a winner of the qualifying stage.

 Here is a summary of the 4 tournament groups